christosneg/concurrentPID/README.md

 This library is open-source and can be freely used and modified under the MIT License.

 ## About
 This library was created at the University of Cyprus Robotics CLab by me as a tool in order to be used in a maze solving robot.
-I thought it would be interesting if i shared I submited it to the library manager of Arduino IDE.
+I thought it would be interesting if i submited it to the library manager of Arduino IDE.

 Creator: Christodoulos Negkoglou, Undergraduate student at University of Cyprus